jwyoon12/Flutter/README.md

 # nobis

 "A new Flutter project."
-"This repo is used for variation purposes"
+"This repo is used for variation purposes".

 " 1.
 Clone nomad coder proj - https://nomadcoders.co/